hermangroup/docs/introduction/how-to-buy.rst

   https://buycrypto.gr

   Buycrypto is a peer-to-peer cryptocurrency-fiat exchange geared towards giving Greeks easier access to economically sound money.
-Dash is available for purchase and sale against the Euro.
+Historia is available for purchase and sale against the Euro.

 ChangeHero